Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/network.md

 `ROS_IP` : The IP address of the machine, VM, or container running ROS.

-`UNITY_IP` : The IP address of the machine running Unity.

 > It is possible to set both of these variables on the machines running Unity and ROS.
 The specifics of where and why each of these settings will be described below.

 On the ROS machine these settings are set as a rosparam and will typically be set in a launch file like [this](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_packages/robotics_demo/launch/robo_demo.launch) or in a [param file](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/pick_and_place/ROS/src/niryo_moveit/config/params.yaml) loaded by a launch file like [this](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/pick_and_place/ROS/src/niryo_moveit/launch/part_3.launch#L2).
 The param file can also be loaded manually by running the `rosparam load params.yaml` command.